Starting the adoption process begins with understanding the requirements to adopt. So, what are the requirements to adopt in Virginia?

 The State in which they reside puts the children in temporary custody, while the biological parents complete individualized requirements to earn back custody of their children.

-The ages of foster children available for adoption is between infancy and 21 years of age.
+The ages of foster children available for adoption are between infancy and 21 years of age.

 The Fostering Connections Act allows states the option to continue providing care for a child up to the age of 21 if they are attending school, working at least 80 hours per month, or suffering a medical hardship.